 Steven F. Warren, Ph.D.

-Steven F. Warren is a senior scientist and Vice Chancellor for Research and Graduate Studies.
+Steven F. Warren is a Senior Scientist and Vice Chancellor for Research and Graduate Studies.
 He is also a Professor of Applied Behavioral Science.
 He was associated with Vanderbilt University's John F. Kennedy Center for Human Development for 18 years as a Professor of Special Education and Psychology and Deputy Director before coming to the University of Kansas in 2000.
+He served as Director of the Life Span Institute from 2001 to 2008.
 Dr. Warren is internationally recognized for his research on language development in children and leadership in the field of developmental disabilities.
-He has conducted extensive research on early communication and language intervention approaches and has published more than 150 papers, chapters, and books on these and related topics.
+He has conducted extensive research on early communication and language intervention approaches and has published more than 160 papers, chapters, and books on these and related topics.

-Dr. Warren's major research interests are in the areas of early communication and language development and intervention and the prevention of mental retardation.
-Over the past 30 years he has investigated the effects of a variety of different communication and language intervention strategies intended for use with children three years and younger with developmental delays.
+Dr. Warren's major research interests are in the areas of early communication and language development and intervention and the prevention of intellectual disabilities.
+Over the past 35 years he has investigated the effects of a variety of different communication and language intervention strategies intended for use with children three years and younger with developmental delays.

 This research has focused on the development of intervention models (i.e. milieu language intervention, prelinguistic communication intervention) and longitudinal evaluation of these and other approaches, and most recently the interaction of early intervention and specific etiologies (e.g. fragile X syndrome, Downs syndrome).
 His research has been funded since 1977 by NIH (NICHD and NIDCD) and by the U.S. Department of Education.